AyrA/Gemini/docs/GEMINI+.md

 Boolean; Indicates whether keepalive is supported by the server or not.

-If supported by the server, clients can indicate via fragment "tcp.keepalive" (no value) that they're interested in using this feature.
+If supported by the server, clients can indicate via fragment `tcp.keepalive` (no value) that they're interested in using this feature.
 After a server response, the connection will stay open, and the client can send additional requests.